mhinz/vim-galore/README.md

 **Backup files**:

 You can tell Vim to keep a backup of the original file before writing to it.
-By default Vim keeps a backup but immediately removes it when writing to the file was successful (`:set writebackup`).
+By default, Vim keeps a backup but immediately removes it when writing to the file was successful (`:set writebackup`).
 If you always want the latest backup file to persist, `:set backup`.
 Or you disable backups altogether, `:set nobackup nowritebackup`.